-Eu penso [os deputados comprarem
+Eu penso [os deputados comprarem esse livro].

-Esc livro].

-I think the deputies to-buy-3pAGR
+I think the deputies to-buy-3pAGR that book

-that book

-I suggested that the lower clause in (107) is uninterpretable, since the required binding relation between the arguments is violated when the formal features of the internal argument raise to a position (adjoined to $C_2^{(ous)}$) which dominates the external argument (i.e., the [event] F of DP2 cannot bind FF(DP1).
+I suggested that the lower clause in (107) is uninterpretable, since the required binding relation between the arguments is violated when the formal features of the internal argument raise to a position (adjoined to $C_2^{(max)}$) which dominates the external argument (i.e., the [event] F of DP_2 cannot bind $FF(DP_1)$).
 Since the analysis would appear to carry over fruitfully to the Italian data being discussed, I will keep it here.
 This, effectively, rules out the possibility of a transitive participle in the Italian APPP constructions being inserted with a [+subjunctive] feature.
-If it is, the resultant clause will always be uninterpretable.8 transitive cases, suggesting that the unergative derivations proceed with only the obvious differences.
-The participle, necessarily lacking a [+subjunctive] F as discussed above, still raises to adjoin to T° - perhaps attracted there by that head's [+tense] feature, a feature unnecessary, and, hence, disallowed in the subjunctive unaccusative APPP considered in (99).
-Further raising of $T^{\rm tense}$, carrying along the participle, is required so that the [+tense] F can be checked against the [event] F of C^o.
-Note now that $C^{\rm tense}$ encodes a number of features: the [event] F of C; the [-finite) and [+tense] features of T, capable of checking null Case; and the feature of γ which checks an accusative Casefeature.
+If it is, the resultant clause will always be uninterpretable.

+The requirement that transitive and unergative APPPs be control structures has now been derived, and I can turn my attention to how such clauses obtain.
+For reasons of space, I will restrict my attention to the transitive cases, suggesting that the unergative derivations proceed with only the obvious differences.
+The participle, necessarily lacking a [+subjunctive] F as discussed above, still raises to adjoin to T° perhaps attracted there by that head's [+tense] feature, a feature unnecessary, and, hence, disallowed in the subjunctive unaccusative APPP considered in (99).
+Further raising of T°ms, carrying along the participle, is required so that the [+tense] F can be checked against the [event] F of C°.
+Note now that C°ms encodes a number of features: the [event] F of C; the [-finite] and [+tense] features of T, capable of checking null Case; and the feature of y which checks an accusative Case-feature.
 The external argument, attracted to [Spec,C] by the strong [event] F, raises, and the possibility of a feature mismatch - a conceptual assumption which I adopt to rule out a plethora of unwanted derivations -, stated in (60) and repeated here as (108), arises.